Anarchist communism: Methods of organizing: platformism vis-à-vis synthesism

 In Ukraine, the anarcho-communist guerrilla leader Nestor Makhno led an independent anarchist army from 1918 to 1921 during the Russian Civil War of 1917–1923.
 A commander of the Revolutionary Insurgent Army of Ukraine, Makhno led a guerrilla campaign opposing both the Bolshevik "Reds" and monarchist "Whites".
 The Makhnovist movement made various tactical military pacts while fighting various reactionary forces and organizing an anarchist society committed to resisting state authority, whether capitalist or Bolshevik.

-The Dielo Truda platform in Spain also met with strong criticism.
+The Delo truda platform in Spain also met with strong criticism.
 Miguel Jimenez, a founding member of the Iberian Anarchist Federation (FAI, founded in 1927), summarized this as follows: too much influence in it of Marxism, it erroneously divided and reduced anarchists between individualist anarchists and anarcho-communist sections, and it wanted to unify the anarchist movement along the lines of the anarcho-communists.
 Jimenez saw anarchism as more complex than that, that anarchist tendencies are not mutually exclusive as the platformists saw it and that both individualist and communist views could accommodate anarcho-syndicalism.
-Sébastian Faure had strong contacts in Spain, so his proposal had more impact on Spanish anarchists than the Dielo Truda platform, even though individualist anarchist influence in Spain was less intense than it was in France.
+Sébastian Faure had strong contacts in Spain, so his proposal had more impact on Spanish anarchists than the Delo truda platform, even though individualist anarchist influence in Spain was less intense than it was in France.
 The main goal there was reconciling anarcho-communism with anarcho-syndicalism.